NVIDIA-Merlin/competitions/SIGIR_eCommerce_Challenge_2021/task2_purchase_prediction/README.md

 </p>

 The table below shows the general statistics for certain features based on the preprocessed session interactions train and validation datasets.
 We report the statistics of the original truncated validation sets and the resampled one that mimics the test set.
 First, the distributions of features between Train and Validation set are not different.
 However, for the three sets, we notice a difference in the distribution of nb_after_add events between classes 0 and 1 where sessions with a purchase event have more interactions after the (AC).
 Furthermore, the position of the first add-to-cart event in sessions with the purchase event is delayed by one position.
 Those purchase sessions have also more click events.
+In addition, we can clearly observe that both training and validation sets are imbalanced, meaning there are more negative events than positive ones in our case, which also makes model learning process challenging.

  Table 1.
 Preprocessed session interactions dataset statistics (mean, median, stddev).